Tiga Island National Park

 Tiga Island Park was established in 1978, although the area has been under protection as a forest reserve since 1933.
 It is located north of Kuala Penyu, opposite the swampy Klias Peninsula, in Sabah, Malaysia.

 The park covers 158 square kilometres of mostly ocean, containing the 3 islands of Tiga, Kalampunian Besar and Kalampunian Damit.
 The islands were formed in 1897 by the eruption of mud volcanos.

 Tiga Island is now covered in dense vegetation; however volcanic activity continues in the form of bubbling mud and methane gas venting, although the last major outpouring of mud was in the early 1960s.

-Kalampunian Besar Island is now little more than a sandbar, eroded away by wave action.
+Kalampunian Besar Island, also known as Sandbank Island, is now little more than a sandbar, eroded away by wave action.
 Known for its sugar-white sands and clear waters, it is popular for scuba diving and snorkelling.

-Kalampunian Damit Island, little more than a large rock, is also called Snake Island.
-It is famous as a mating location for highly poisonous sea snakes.
+Kalampunian Damit Island, also known as Snake Island, is little more than a large rock.
+It is known as a mating location for venomous sea snakes.

 Tiga Island Park is administered by Sabah Parks.